 Help From Experienced Sexual Harassment Lawyers

-If you have experienced sexual harassment by a co-worker or in the workplace, it is important to take prompt action.
-The experienced California sexual harassment lawyers at Kingsley & Kingsley have a long and successful track record of helping victims seek and obtain justice and fair compensation for their losses.
+If you have experienced sexual harassment by a co-worker or in the workplace by your employer, it is important to take prompt action.
+The experienced California sexual harassment lawyers at Kingsley and Kingsley Employment Lawyers have a long and successful track record of helping victims seek and obtain justice and fair compensation for their losses.
 Call us to schedule a free, comprehensive and confidential consultation.
 We can help you file your complaint in a timely manner so you don't lose your rights.